cypress-io/cypress/docs/source/guides/getting-started/installing-cypress.md

 # {% fa fa-graduation-cap %} What You'll Learn

 - How to install the Cypress Desktop Application
-- How to install the CLI tools
+- How to install the CLI tool

 {% endnote %}